Mosul tragedy: Plan carrying mortal remains of 38 Indians lands in Amritsar | Free Press Journal

-Mosul tragedy: Plan carrying mortal remains of 38 Indians lands in Amritsar
+Mosul tragedy: Plane carrying mortal remains of 38 Indians lands in Amritsar

 According to latest news special flight carrying mortal remains of 38 Indians killed in Iraq’s Mosul landed in Amritsar.
 Later, on Sunday State for External Affairs VK Singh left India, with a special flight to bring back the mortals.
 27 of the 38 bodies will be deboarded in Amritsar and will be sent to their respective homes, and the plane will move to Patna.